 “ While many of the municipal clerk’s duties and responsibilities are clearly defined in state statutes, others are a result of custom, such as receiving telephone inquiries dealing with anything from the next selectboard meeting to landfill hours.
 While a municipal clerk is not legally required to perform such extra duties, it is a good idea to be courteous and helpful.
 A municipal clerk will probably hear many complaints and should make an effort to listen sympathetically.
 For example, if a citizen has a complaint about the grading of a gravel road, the clerk could notify the road commission or pass the information on to the selectboard and/or town manager.”

 To clarify, the Town Clerk is only, officially, a keeper of records though, in Townshend, like many other communities in VT, they are the official that one will interact with most frequently in town.
-The Town Clerk is also the principle election official, Clerk and a member of the Board of Civil Authority, and a member of the Board of Abatement.
+The Town Clerk is the primary local election official.
+(See the Secretary of State’s thank you to Town Clerks for their hard work in the 2020 election here.)
+The Town Clerk is also clerk for and a member of the Board of Civil Authority, and a member of the Board of Abatement.
 The Town Clerk does not oversee other officials or employees other than the appointed assistants.
 As noted in the VLCT description of job duties, the Town Clerk will pass along any information that they are given for things which are outside of their jurisdiction but, beyond that, they have no involvement or authority.
 They are simply the messenger.
 In most cases, the major positions / boards in Townshend have their own contact / extension numbers and email addresses so it is really a waste of everyone's time to contact the Town Clerk when one can contact the necessary parties individually and directly.

 The Town Clerk’s Office in Townshend is small (square footage) compared to many in Vermont, as is the vault.
 It is not air conditioned.
 At times it can be a very busy and crowded place which can be inconvenient for both the clerk and people wanting to do research or conduct business.
 It is always best to walk into the office / call the office with a positive attitude and respect for the fact that you may not be the first person in line or that your phone call will be at the top of the priority list.
 Many times, you are just going to have to wait.
 Patience is a virtue and a smile and a pleasant attitude will serve you well.